Aayam-X/AXMalvon/Log.md

 - [ ] Something

 ## 0.0.3
+- [x] Create new window and create blank window options
+- [x] Increased the invisible tab button height when dragging to make it look better
+- [x] Updated release notes URL
+---
 - [x] Fixing of sidebar tab button width
 - [x] Restores tabs on launch
-- [ ] Removed unnessasry lazy vars
+- [x] Removed unnessasry lazy vars
 ---
 - [x] Create tab after current tab rather the at the end
 - [x] When you close a tab, the `selectedTab` variable will be turned on for multiple tabs